yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   bucketPrefix: [4]
   bucketClassName: [5]
   secretName: [6]
+  bucket: [7]
 status:
-  BucketName: [7]
-  phase: [8]
+  phase: [9]
   conditions:
 ```

 1. `labels`: should be added by controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: should be added by controller to defer BucketRequest deletion until backend deletion ops succeed.
 1. `protocol`: specifies the desired protocol.
 One of {“s3”, “gcs”, or “azureBlob”}.
-1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
+1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. “yosemite-photos-".
 If empty no prefix is prepended.
 1. `bucketClassName`: Name of the target BucketClass.
 1. `secretName`: (optional) Secret in the BucketRequest's namespace storing credentials to be used by a workload for bucket access.
-1. `BucketName`: Name of a bound Bucket.
+1. `bucket`: Name of the Bucket instance representing the desired storage instance endpoint.
+Set by the COSI Controller for new Buckets.
+Specified by the user when connecting to existing buckets.
 1. `phase`:
    - *Pending*: The controller has detected the new `Bucket` and begun provisioning operations
    - *Bound*: Provisioning operations have completed and the `Bucket` has been bound to a `Bucket`.